mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 This is obviously true for bug reports and pull requests.
 So, I believe we shouldn't let the user go for days or weeks without a simple reply.

-I'm not saying bug reports have to be fixed or pull requests need to be reviewed in 24 hours.
+I'm not saying bug reports have to be fixed immediately or pull requests need to be reviewed immediately.
 I'm saying we should strive to _say something_ to the user soon.
-I came to this realisation after thinking about how I feel when I open an issue on another project and I go months without a reply!
+I came to this realisation after thinking about how I feel when I open an issue on another project and months go by without a reply!

 If you're just very busy (which is fine and can definitely be the case) just set up an action that replies automatically with something friendly.
 “I appreciate your pull request / bug report.